Pulsation of Burner-Stabilized CH4-O2 Flames Moderated by CO2 Addition: Results and Discussion

-Two more complex cases of pulsating flames are presented in Fig. \ref{Fig_07}, including: (a) single-mode oscillations coupled with flickering instabilities, and (b) multi-mode oscillations.
-In the former case, the dominant flame oscillation mode remains a centripetal traveling wave, but flickering instabilities introduce a slow edge-mode perturbation that modulates its relative phase without significantly affecting its amplitude and spatial distribution.
-In the latter case, the amplitude of the flame oscillation varies significantly over time.

-For example, in a representative measurement shown in Fig. \ref{Fig_07}(b), the integrated chemiluminescence intensity exhibits a clear beat pattern, indicating the presence of two fundamental oscillation frequencies interfering with each other.
-During the time interval of constructive interference, the spatial pattern of the flame oscillation remains axisymmetric, while the propagation of the heat release rate perturbation becomes bidirectional -- waves originate from a ring zone and travel toward both the center and the edge of the burner.
-In contrast, during the time interval of destructive interference, the flame oscillation pattern appears drastically different: perturbation waves travel along two separate loops near the top and bottom edges of the burner and meet along the diameter.
-More complex interactions among three or more modes have also been observed at much higher heat release rates.
+Fig. \ref{Fig_08} shows a representative case of multi-mode flame pulsation that qualitatively differs from Fig. \ref{Fig_05}.
+The integrated chemiluminescence signal exhibits a clear beat pattern, indicating the coexistence of two fundamental oscillation frequencies.
+During constructive interference, the oscillation pattern is approximately axisymmetric, with perturbation waves emanating from a ring zone and propagating toward both the center and the burner edge.
+During destructive interference, the spatial pattern changes markedly: perturbation waves travel along two separate loops near the upper and lower edges of the burner and converge along the diameter.
+These observations suggest that the multi-mode state is consistent with a modulation-induced nonlinear interaction, in which the sidebands generated by low-frequency flickering evolve into separate pulsation modes with altered spatial structure, as the flow rate and thermal power increase.
+Although the frequency difference between these pulsation modes appears to be locked by harmonics of the flickering frequency (as shown in Fig. \ref{Fig_03}(c), where the difference between $f_{osc,1}$ and $f_{osc,2}$ is close to 2$f_{\rm FI}$), each mode has a separate branch of harmonics, a clear indication of mode splitting.
+More complex interactions among three or more modes have also appeared at conditions of higher heat release rates.